suetco/suet/README.md

 ![Dashboard](https://github.com/kehers/suet/raw/master/public_html/images/screenshots/dashboard.png)

+## Features

+- Engagement overview
+Sent count, daily interactions, top items?
+Get a general overview of your mails' performance.
+- Get notifications on Slack
+Connect Slack and get failure, bounce and complaint notifications.
+- Deliveries, opens and clicks
+Track deliveries, opens, clicks and uniques across mails and recipients.
+- Live feed
+Get events from your mails as they happen.
+You can further filter based on the different event types.
+- View emails
+See exactly what is sent to users.
+What does the delivered mail look like?
+What details were missing?
+- Recipients and activity
+View recipient journey from delivery to open and clicks.
+Know who opened and clicked on what.
+- Bring your team
+Invite other members of your team to your analytics dashboard

 ## Usage

 The easiest way to use Suet is through the managed version at [suet.co](https://suet.co/) (costs as low as $5/month).
 An alternative option is to set up Suet on your own server.
 To do this, check out the [installation instructions](http://github.com/kehers/suet/blob/master/docs/installation.md).